 When pairing is in progress, the transmitter and locator will display a flashing Bluetooth icon.
 Pairing can take up to a minute.
-If the pairing process is successful, the transmitter will display the ) (icon and the locator will display a persistent Bluetooth icon for the duration of the connection.
+If the pairing process is successful, the

 If pairing fails, ensure that any nearby Bluetooth devices are switched off or invisible then repeat the process.